Prerequisite and License

 GTK4-tutorial is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU License web pages for more details.

-The licenses above is effective since 15/April/2023.
+The licenses above are effective as of April 15, 2023.
 Before that, GPL covered all the contents of the GTK4-tutorial.
 But GFDL1.3 is more appropriate for documents so the license was changed.
-The license above is the only effective license since 15/April/2023.